akashbachhar/third-eye/README.md

 # Third Eye
+This project is built for DotSlash 5.0 Hackathon :)
 ## Problem Statement

 According to a study by the Central Road Research Institute (CRRI), 21% of all fatal accidents are due to drowsy